botic/flusspferd/README.md

 ## Getting started

-You can generate a project stub by running flusspferd's main script with the init parameter: `ringo main.js init /path/to/emtpy-project/`
+You can generate a project stub by running flusspferd's main script with the init parameter:

+`ringo main.js init /path/to/emtpy-project/`

+A good way to automatically update the output during development is `fswatch`, a cross-platform file change monitor.
+If you update one of your sources in the `content`, `templates`, or `static` dir, it will notify you about the changes.
+Here an example:

+`fswatch -o /code/example.com/content/ /code/example.com/templates/ /code/example.com/static/ | xargs -n1 -I{} ringo main.js /code/example.com/`

 ## Convention over configuration